QueenOfSquiggles/squiggles-creative-commons-assets/README.md

-# Squiggles Creative Commons Assets
+# Queen Of Squiggles' Creative Commons Assets
 ![CC0 Badge Icon](./repo-meta-assets/cc0-badge.png)

-I do a lot of different creative projects.
-Oftentimes I prefer to make my own assets when I have the time and energy to do so.
-This repository is serving two purposes:
+I do a lot of different creative projects and oftentimes I prefer to make my own assets.
+This repository serves two purposes:
     * Provide access to free, CC0 assets for anyone who wants to use any/all of them
     * Provide me with a backup of all assets I've made in the past, saved off of my hard drive so they can't get corrupted, lost, deleted, etc...

 # Information About The Assets

 I would not consider myself a professional in any regards, but I am always trying to learn something new.
 As I learn and grow I may be able to make higher quality assets.
+Feedback on what you like is greatly appeciated!

 # Donate To Support My Endeavors <3